GCBallesteros/NotebookNavigator.nvim/README.md

 ## Mini.ai integration
 The `miniai_spec` function is also a valid mini.ai textobject specification.
-Just add it to the custom_textobjects and of you are of to the races!
+Just add it to the custom_textobjects and of you are off to the races!

 All you need is to add the textobject specification to the 'mini.ai' `custom_textobjects`